- All About Generic Medications

 Stocking your medicine cabinet isn't difficult and doesn't take much time.
 You'll first want the essentials for first aid and symptom relief, rounded out with a few items that meet the special needs of you and your family.

-Medications taken by mouth can affect the digestive system in a number of different ways.
-Both prescription and over-the-counter drugs, while usually safe and effective, may create harmful effects in some people.
+Medicines taken by mouth can affect the digestive system in a number of different ways.
+Both prescription and over-the-counter medicines, while usually safe and effective, may create harmful effects in some people.

 - Monitoring Medications